I'm Honey!

-There are so many types of love.
-Long-lasting love for a mate, motherly love for one’s child, universal love of country, wholesome love for girlfriends, material love for one’s possessions, self-love, and May and December love…
+There are so many types of love; long-lasting love for a mate, motherly love for one’s child, universal love of country, wholesome love for girlfriends, material love for one’s possessions, self-love for self-care, and May and December love.
+But among these, one of the most meaningful relationships I have ever experienced was a lasting friendship with a remarkable man named Ben.

 The Pond, The Koi, and Ben

-During cocktail hour at the affair, we happened to be standing next to one another.
+During the cocktail hour at the charity event, we happened to stand next to one another.

 “Where are you living?”